jowo21/Hospital-Readmissions-Data-Analysis-Project/README.md

 Based on these findings, my recommendation is to increase the patient education and compliance by making their other appointments and seek out care from their primary providers on a regular basis.
 There should also be an increase in communication between the hospital and the patient’s primary providers.

-If patients would attend at least 3 appointments on average:
+If patients would attend at least 3 appointments on average in each type:

 Outpatient: Reduces readmissions by 97%